bogeo/simsamples/README.md

 See the 'LICENSE'-file.

 ## Contact
-Benno Schmidt, Bochum University of Applied Sciences, Department of Geodesy, Lennerhofstr.
+Benno Schmidt, Bochum University of Applied Sciences, Department of Geodesy, Lennershofstr.
 140, D-44801 Bochum